Olsen Filipaina: Early life

 Filipaina was born in Kaikohe, New Zealand, on 23 April 1957.
 His mother was Māori and his father was from Samoa.
 He was raised in Māngere, and started his career with the Mangere East Hawks in the Auckland Rugby League competition.

 Playing career

 While playing for the Hawks, Filipaina was named the best back in the competition in 1977, before winning the Rothville Trophy as player of the year the following season.

 Filipaina moved to Sydney in 1980, joining the Balmain Tigers.
 He spent five seasons at the club, playing in 82 games and amassing 225 points.
 After a one-year spell at the Eastern Suburbs Roosters in 1985, he played for two years with the North Sydney Bears.
-During his time in the NSWRL Premiership, Filipaina claimed he suffered from racial abuse and sledging.
+During his time in the NSWRL Premiership, Filipaina suffered racial abuse and sledging from both players and supporters.
 He later captained Ryde-Eastwood to victory in the inaugural Metropolitan Cup final in 1990.